-All animals were sampled by their private veterinary surgeon during routine healthcare visits between March 15 and May 11, 2020 (Supplementary material Data S2).
+All animals were sampled by their private veterinary surgeon during routine healthcare visits between March 15 and May 11, 2020 (Source data S1).
 Sampling of animals for this study was approved by the Ethics Committee of the Department of Veterinary Medicine, University of Bari, Italy (approval number 15/2020).
 A total of 603 dogs and 316 cats were sampled from different Italian regions, mostly Lombardy (476 dogs, 187 cats).
 Animals were sampled either from regions severely affected by COVID-19 outbreaks in humans or from those that offered convenient access to samples.
 Oropharyngeal (303 dogs, 173 cats), nasal (183 dogs, 78 cats), and/or rectal (66 dogs, 30 cats) swabs were collected from a total of 494 pets using synthetic fiber swabs (Table 1).
-Oropharyngeal swabs were collected by inserting the swab into the posterior pharynx and tonsillar areas.
-For collection of nasal secretions, the same swab was inserted into each nostril and rotated in order to be saturated by the nasal fluid.
-Rectal swabs were collected by inserting the swab 1-2 cm past the anal verge and rotating the swab gently 360°.
-After swabbing each swab was immersed in 1.5 ml of viral transport medium.
 For 340 dogs and 188 cats, full signalment and clinical history were collected, including breed, sex, age, exposure to COVID-19 infected humans in the previous 2 weeks (COVID-19 positive household, suspected COVID-19 positive household but not confirmed by specific assay, and COVID-19 negative household), presence of respiratory signs (cough, sneezing, conjunctivitis, nasal and/or ocular discharge).
 Pets living with SARS-CoV-2 infected patients included 47 dogs and 22 cats, with a single animal being sampled from each COVID-19 positive household.

 Sera were available for 188 dogs and 63 cats for which complete signalment, history and location were available (Fig. 1).
 Additional sera were collected from diagnostic laboratories for 263 dogs and 128 cats from the affected areas, but which lacked further historical information.

-Detection of SARS-CoV-2 RNA used two real-time RT-PCR assays targeting nucleoprotein and envelope protein genes as previously described11.
-Plaque reduction neutralization tests (PRNT) were performed using a previously established protocol8 with SARS-CoV-2/human/Liverpool/REMRQ0001/2020 isolate that was cultured as previously described9.
+Detection of SARS-CoV-2 RNA used two real-time RT-PCR assays targeting nucleoprotein and envelope protein genes11.
+Plaque reduction neutralization tests (PRNT)8 were performed with SARS-CoV-2/human/Liverpool/REMRQ0001/2020 isolate9.
 PRNT80 was determined by the highest dilution with ≥80% reduction in plaques compared to the control.

 All 494 animals from which at least a swab was available tested negative for SARS-CoV-2 RNA, including 38 cats and 38 dogs that showed respiratory disease at the time of sampling, suggesting absence of active SARS-CoV-2 infection in the tested animals.
 In addition, 64 of these dogs and 57 of the cats that tested negative were living in households previously confirmed as having had COVID-19 and 14 animals (11 cats and 3 dogs) from COVID-19 households were displaying respiratory signs at the time of sampling.